Promotes and Oversees

 CONGRATULATIONS TO KATHY AND DAN.

-Notice: The NREMT will be increasing the initial certification fees effective January 1, 2017.
+Notice: The NREMT increased the initial certification fees effective January 1, 2017.

 We are now located in Suite 150 on the 1st floor at 930 Executive Way, Redding as of Monday 10/17/2016.
 Our phone numbers have not changed.